NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Blink Blade.md

 **Frequency** once per day

-**Effect** You cast [[Spells/Translocate|Translocate]].
+**Effect** You cast [[Translocate|Translocate]].
 The space you leave and the one you appear in are filled with puffs of smoke that make anyone within [[Conditions/Concealed|Concealed]] until they leave the smoke or until the end of your next turn, at which point the smoke dissipates.
 When used in strong winds, the smoke disperses immediately.

 * * *